-I also love being creative and relying on ingenuity to give alternate uses to things, so for this outfit, I’m wearing my antique, sterling silver card box, but this time around, I’m adding a napkin ring tassel from a home decor store.
+I also love being creative and relying on ingenuity to give alternate uses to things, so I’m wearing my antique, sterling silver card box for this outfit.
+Still, this time around, I’m adding a napkin ring tassel from a home decor store.
 You never know when you’ll find something you can wear!

 The shorts, in this case, gave it a bit of an informal vibe that balanced the transparency of the blouse and the sparkle of the jewelry.

-In my blog I feature lots of professional outfits, given my job, but even if it weren’t for that, I would say that I tend to gravitate towards pretty polished looks.
+I feature lots of professional outfits in my blog, given my job, but even if it weren’t for that, I would say that I tend to gravitate towards pretty polished looks.

 I am also quite colorful in my choices, although I just realized that I am sharing mostly white outfits today!
-Must be the weather!
+It must be the weather!

 Another thing that I do quite often is to play with contrasts.
 For example, giving a masculine look (which I love!) a feminine twist, or an innocent look, a sexy edge.

 Contrasts make things interesting!
-Another thing that characterizes my personal style is the use of scarves and neckerchiefs, as well as incorporating vintage and antique pieces, many of which belonged to my mom.
+Another thing that characterizes my personal style is the use of scarves and neckerchiefs and incorporating vintage and antique pieces, many of which belonged to my mom.

 And of course, there are the sunglasses…I have lots of them!
 It’s true that because I live in South Florida, I “really” need them, but the reality of why I wear them in my outfit posts is much simpler…I’m a bit shy!

-I also think about how I feel, naturally, which is the reason why I never plan my outfits in advance.
+I also think about how I feel, naturally, which is why I never plan my outfits.
 There’s nothing worse than wearing something that is not “you”!
 Another style tip I received early on is to know what quality is, regardless of brand, and take exceedingly good care of everything you own.
-Doing that ensures that your pieces will always look, and feel, new.
+Doing that ensures that your pieces will always look and feel new.

 Q. Who Are Your Style Icons?

-Susana: It would be easy to say that my style icons are people like Audrey Hepburn, Grace Kelly or Olivia Palermo, but the real style icon who started it all for me is my mom.
-She always has impeccable style, and knows exactly what to wear where and how.
-Because she knows how to sew (couture, of all things!), she has taught me to understand the difference between real quality and “brand” quality.
+Susana: It would be easy to say that my style icons are people like Audrey Hepburn, Grace Kelly, or Olivia Palermo, but the real style icon who started it all for me is my mom.
+She always has impeccable style and knows exactly what to wear where and how.
+Because she knows how to sew (couture, of all things!), she has taught me to understand the difference between real and “brand” quality.

-When I think of an icon, I think of someone whom you look up to for guidance; someone who influences your views and perspectives on fashion and style, and no one does that better for me than her.
-The best thing that my icon has shown me is that style is a language through which you express yourself, a reflection of who you are, as well as who you want to become.
+When I think of an icon, I think of someone you look up to for guidance, which influences your views and perspectives on fashion and style, and no one does that better for me than her.
+The best thing that my icon has shown me is that style is a language through which you express yourself, reflect who you are and who you want to become.